Knowledge base

 Using Leapwork to test Dynamics 365

-Testing Dynamics 365 F&O is essential to ensure the quality and continuity of ERP and finance processes and capabilities, as well as preventing critical incidents that could negatively impact user experience.
+Testing Dynamics 365 F&O is essential to ensure the quality and continuity of ERP (enterprise resource planning) and finance processes and capabilities, as well as preventing critical incidents that could negatively impact user experience.

 To ensure this quality, testing should be done on several levels, spanning from functional validation of features within modules, to testing across integrations to validate processes across applications.

 And it’s not only new functionality that needs to be tested, but also existing functionality when something new is introduced.
-This is what we know as regression testing.
+This is what we know as regression testing in Dynamics.

 Testing D365 F&O is a complex affair for a few reasons:

 The application is nearly always highly customized and often integrated with other applications.
-In addition, D365 applications undergo frequent updates.
-These include Microsoft’s recently introduced Proactive Quality Updates.
+In addition, D365 applications undergo frequent updates, including the aforementioned Microsoft One Version.

 These factors impact the requirements for testing.